Gendered associations of pink and blue: Pink Shirt Day

 Pink Shirt Day is an annual event against bullying, held in Canada and New Zealand.
 Participants wear pink shirts and attend or host informative events to raise awareness about bullying, particularly in schools.
 Pink Shirt Day was started in 2007 in Canada, where it is held on the last Wednesday of February each year.
 It was adopted in New Zealand in 2009 and is observed annually on the third Friday of May.

 International Day of Pink

 The International Day of Pink is a worldwide anti-bullying and anti-homophobia event held annually during the second week of April.
-Though similar to Pink Shirt Day (held in February) in that it also seeks to end all bullying, the Day of Pink is more specifically aimed towards anti-LGBTQ+ bullying.
+Though similar to Pink Shirt Day in that it also seeks to end all bullying, the Day of Pink is more specifically aimed towards anti-LGBTQ+ bullying.